cconstantine/NoDevent/README.md

 This method can be called from anywhere, and it will send the event to any browser client listening appropriately.
 This means it can be emitted on model creation, or even from a resque job.

 ### NoDevent mixin.
-To help even further, I've provided the NoDevent module as an include-able thing for models.
+To help even further, I've provided the NoDevent::Base module as an include-able thing for models.

 ```ruby
 class SomeModel < ActiveRecord::Base